Bursty or heavy? The surprise of bright Population III systems in the Reionization era: Further modeling

 So far we have neglected both LW radiation and streaming velocities, as their impact on the molecular-cooling limit mass $\Mmol$ (in Equation~\ref{eq:fduty_III}) is mostly limited to the faint end of the UVLF.
 We tested this assumption by exploring the effect of streaming velocities and of a LW background consistent with the ``Pop~II'' + ``Pop~III, no feedback'' model of \citet{Cruz_2024} (see the left panel of their figure~3).
 A small decrease in the overall Pop~III UVLF is evident over the whole UV magnitude range for the ``\textsc{Bursty}'' model when these two quantities are included (as shown in the top panels of Figure~\ref{fig:PopIII_UVLF_further_modeling}); this is due to the lower contribution of both faint low-mass halos and low-mass halos up-scattered to the bright end.
 On the other hand, we find no appreciable difference in the ``\textsc{Heavy}'' model above $\MUV \approx -10$.
 This is true over the entire redshift range explored in the present work (i.e. up to $z \approx 12.5$), while the effect on the overall Pop~III abundances of the ``\textsc{Bursty}'' model remains moderate.

 Another assumption of our model is that of a high-mass-end slope of the SFE $\betastar = 0$ (see Equation~\ref{eq:fstar_III}), which is expected if Pop~III stars formed too fast for feedback to become effective in quenching the star formation (``feedback-light'' model).
-In the bottom panel of ~\ref{fig:PopIII_UVLF_further_modeling} we show the results of various fits (for different values of $\sigmaUV$) in which $\betastar$ is allowed to vary -- together with $\epsilonstarUV$ --, with fixed Log$(\Mup/\Msun) = 10.5$.
-We see that positive values of $\betastar$ are favored in most cases, and particularly that $\betastar = 0$ is consistent with the data.
-The 1D posterior of $\betastar$ becomes broader for increasing values of the stochasticity parameter, with an increasingly lower probability peak; for $\sigmaUV = 2$, the distribution is essentially flat, meaning that the fit is uninformative on the value of $\betastar$.
+In the bottom panel of ~\ref{fig:PopIII_UVLF_further_modeling} we show the results of various fits (for different values of $\sigmaUV$) in which $\betastar$ is allowed to vary -- together with $\epsilonstarUV$ --, with fixed $\Mup = \Matom, 10^{10} ~\Msun$ and~$10^{12} ~\Msun$.
+We see that for small $\sigmaUV$s, positive values of $\betastar$ are favored, while as $\sigmaUV$ increases, the distribution of $\betastar$ progressively flattens and becomes uninformative, with this effect more pronounced for the lowest $\Mup$; conversely, at the highest $\Mup$, increasingly large $\sigmaUV$ values lead to a growing preference against $\betastar > 0$, albeit $\betastar = 0$ remains marginally consistent with the data.

+In the left panel of Figure~\ref{fig:PopIII_UVLF_corner_fullposterior-subset} we present the $\Mup$ and $\sigmaUV$ posterior resulting from a fit exploring the full parameter space (i.e. with $\sigmaUV$, $\epsilonstarUV$, $\betastar$ and $\Mup$ all free to vary).
+The marginal distribution of $\Mup$ appears essentially flat, demonstrating the limited constraining power of current data on the precise value of $\Mup$.
+Nonetheless, examining the 2D posterior in the $\sigmaUV - \Mup$ plane reveals that the region of low $\Mup$ and low $\sigmaUV$ is strongly disfavored.
+Note that, while the ``\textsc{Bursty}'' model appears favored as it falls well within 1$\sigma$ confidence limits, the ``\textsc{Heavy}'' model lies outside the 2$\sigma$ boundary and would require even larger $\Mup$ ($\sim 10^{11} ~\Msun$) to fit the data, when $\betastar$ is allowed to vary; if instead one fixes $\betastar = 0$ as in our reference models (right panel of Figure~\ref{fig:PopIII_UVLF_corner_fullposterior-subset}), the ``\textsc{Heavy}'' curve skirts the 2$\sigma$ boundary.

+These results are in line with our main conclusion, that to reproduce the observations with host masses close to the atomic-cooling limit one must invoke burstier star-formation histories (i.e. higher $\sigmaUV$s), whereas if the star-formation variability is mild larger host masses are required (higher $\Mup$).
+We remark that the goal of this paper is to present a theoretical framework exploring the potential implications of bright Pop III systems at late times, while precise parameter estimation will require tighter observational constraints.